Technical Deep Dive

 • The key does not back up to iCloud — it is bound to the physical device

-• During device transfer, the key is included in the PIN-encrypted identity export
+• During device transfer, the key is included in the password-protected identity export

 What This Means